AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 ## Take courses from LinkedIn Learning {#linkedin}

-Captivate Prime already supports LinkedIn Learning courses within the learning platform.
-Now learners can take up such LinkedIn Learning courses within the Captivate Prime mobile app.
+Learning Manager already supports LinkedIn Learning courses within the learning platform.
+Now learners can take up such LinkedIn Learning courses within the Learning Manager mobile app.
 In the device app, search for a course, and then start the course.

 If you have the LinkedIn app already installed, the course will open in the app, or else the course will open in the default browser, where you must log in using your LinkedIn credentials.

-If you are taking the course via the LinkedIn app, your progress will not be tracked inside Captivate Prime.
+If you are taking the course via the LinkedIn app, your progress will not be tracked inside Learning Manager.
 Hence, it's recommended that the course is launched in the browser instead of the LinkedIn Learning app.

 >[!NOTE]
 >